Doms in Palestine: History

 The Doms left India between the third and tenth centuries.
 They have lived in Palestine for at least four centuries, arriving either with Saladin or during Ottoman Empire rule.
 They converted to Islam and were known as horse breeders and blacksmiths.

 According to a report by Wafa and the Jerusalem Domari Society, between 4000 and 5000 Doms were expelled in the 1948 Palestinian expulsion and flight, most settled in Jordan, specifically in the city of Amman.

 In modern times, they have low employment and education, often living in poverty.
 Fewer than half make it to secondary school, and 80% of Dom men are unemployed.

 Demographics

 There are few accurate reports on the number of Doms in Palestine.
 There are an estimated 7000 Doms in the West Bank and 900 in the Gaza Strip, as of 2013.
 As of 2022, around 12000 Doms resided in the West Bank, Gaza Strip, and East Jerusalem.

 98% of Doms in Palestine are Muslim and 2% are Christian.

 Doms are not recognized as a separate ethnic group by the Israeli Ministry of interior, but rather as Arabs.
-Doms in East Jerusalem hold Israeli residencies rather than Israeli citizenships.
+Most Doms in East Jerusalem have permanent resident status but have not become Israeli citizens.